Sign in or create a free account to get FREE SHIPPING and DISCOUNTS

 About the authors

-Jeff Dunoff is the Laura H. Carnell Professor of Law at Temple University Beasley School of Law.
-His research and writing focus on public international law, international regulatory regimes, international courts, international organizations, and interdisciplinary approaches to international law.
+Jeff Dunoff is the Laura H. Carnell Professor of Law and Associate Dean for Research at Temple University Beasley School of Law.
+His research and writing focuses on public international law, international regulatory regimes, international courts, international organizations, and interdisciplinary approaches to international law.

-Dunoff has served as a Visiting Professor at Harvard Law School, a Law and Public Affairs Fellow and Visiting Professor at the Woodrow Wilson School at Princeton University, a Fernand Braudel Senior Fellow at the European University Institute, a Senior Fellow at Humboldt University, and a Visiting Fellow at the Lauterpacht Research Centre at Cambridge University.
+Dunoff has served as Visiting Professor at Harvard Law School, Law and Public Affairs Fellow and Visiting Professor at Princeton University’s School for Public and International Affairs, Professeur Invité, Faculté de Droit at the Université de Paris 1 (Panthéon-Sorbonne), Fernand Braudel Senior Fellow at the European University Institute, Senior Fellow at Humboldt University, and Visiting Fellow at the Lauterpacht Research Centre at Cambridge University.

-Among other activities, he serves on the editorial board of the American Journal of International Law, as an elected member of the American Law Institute, and as a Fellow of the American Bar Foundation.
+Among other activities, he serves on the editorial boards of the American Journal of International Law and the Journal of International Dispute Settlement, on the Academic Advisory Board of the Max Planck Encyclopedia for Public International Law, as an elected member of the American Law Institute, and a Fellow of the American Bar Foundation.
 Before joining the Temple faculty, Professor Dunoff clerked for a federal court judge and practiced law in Washington, D.C., where he specialized in the representation of developing state governments.
-Professor Dunoff received his B.A. from Haverford College, his J.D. from NYU School of Law, and his LL.M. from Georgetown University Law Center.
+He received his B.A. from Haverford College, his J.D. from NYU School of Law, and his LL.M. from Georgetown University Law Center.

 Monica Hakimi